-Vertebroplasty (Kyphoplasty) for Compression Fractures of the Spine
+Vertebroplasty (Kyphoplasty) is used for Spinal Compression Fractures.

 Osteoporosis is an important problem for 44 million Americans and causes over 750,000 vertebral compression fractures (VCF's) in the spine annually.
 Trauma can also cause VCF.
 These fractures result in both acute and chronic back pain, but are also associated with patient immobility and its associated morbidity (deep venous thrombosis), impaired respiratory function with advanced disease, and narcotic medication dependence.